-Any member of Senior Leadership Team subject to Gold Book terms and conditions shall be referred in the first instance to the Appointments and Disputes Committee for decision.
-Where Gold Book conditioned officers are entitled to appeal a decision of the Appointments and Disputes Committee then any such appeal shall be to the Appeals Committee.
+Where the policies of the Authority provide for any member of staff conditioned to the Gold Book to appeal to elected members against a disciplinary or grievance decision (including a decision of the Appointments and Disputes Committee) then any such appeal shall be to the Appeals Committee.

-Membership: Any five members appointed on a politically proportionate basis.
-The Appeals Committee has no standing membership, instead members will be appointed from amongst the whole membership of the Authority as the need to meet arises
+Membership: Number of Members: any four members appointed on a politically proportionate basis and where appropriate and possible is gender balanced.
+The Appeals Committee has no standing membership.
+Instead, members will be appointed from amongst the whole membership of the Authority as the need to meet arises.

-Chairman: To be appointed on each occasion from amongst the membership of the Committee
+Chair: To be appointed on each occasion from amongst the membership of the Committee